April 23rd 2018

 Queen Elizabeth and Prince Philip have been married for 69 years.
 From the outside, it appears to be a happy union too.
 Long live love.

 One can never own too many hats

 Queen Elizabeth is said to have worn more than 5000 hats since her coronation in 1953.
-In celebration of her sartorial prowess and impeccable headwear, The Berkeley will be hosting a ‘Pret a Portea’ afternoon tea to mark both Her Majesty’s 90th birthday and showcase the royal family’s most famous accessories.
-From the Queen’s coronation crown recreated in vanilla biscuit with edible jewels to a Launer London lemon drizzle handbag cake (the Queen’s brand of choice), many of the milliners and designers to the royal household will be represented in biscuit, fancy, cake and choux bun form.
-Tuck into some fashion inspired delicacies with a glass of champagne or learn how to bake up a fascinator for yourself at a Royal Masterclass.
-Bake Off it ain’t.
+In celebration of her sartorial prowess and impeccable headwear, The Berkeley hosted a ‘Pret a Portea’ afternoon tea to mark both Her Majesty’s 90th birthday and showcase the royal family’s most famous accessories.
+From the Queen’s coronation crown recreated in vanilla biscuit with edible jewels to a Launer London lemon drizzle handbag cake (the Queen’s brand of choice), many of the milliners and designers to the royal household were represented in biscuit, fancy, cake and choux bun form.
+Even Bake Off is yet to feature a fascinator round...